Scott Lucas (footballer): Football career

 In 2006, Lucas had an outstanding year in an underachieving Essendon side, playing at full-forward and being their main target and goalkicker in the absence of captain Matthew Lloyd.
-Lucas finished the season with a career-best 67 goals, runner-up in the Coleman Medal behind Brendan Fevola, and polled a joint team-high seven votes from just 36 votes received by Essendon players in the 2006 Brownlow Medal.
+Lucas finished the season with a career-best 67 goals and polled a joint team-high seven votes from just 36 votes received by Essendon players in the 2006 Brownlow Medal.
 Lucas was one of just three players who played every match for season 2006.
 He capped off this season with his second Crichton Medal, winning with 239 votes from Jobe Watson's 221.
-Lucas had previously won the club trophy in 2003, when the honours were shared with club great James Hird.
+Lucas had previously won the club trophy in 2003, when the honours were shared with club legend James Hird.

 Against West Coast in Round 11, 2007, Lucas booted his 400th career goal.

-A vintage display also came against West Coast in Round 22, when, despite being close to 50 points down, Lucas rallied in the last quarter in a remarkable solo effort, booting 7 goals (and just missing for a record-equalling eighth), reducing the margin to just 2 points.
+A vintage display also came against West Coast in Round 22 when, despite being close to 50 points down, Lucas rallied in the last quarter in a remarkable solo effort, booting 7 goals (and just missing for a record-equalling eighth), reducing the margin to just 2 points.
 In the end, though, a late goal to the Eagles saw a gallant Essendon fall 8 points short of one of the greatest-ever AFL comebacks.
-This was also the last game of Essendon legend James Hird and coach of 27 years, Kevin Sheedy.
+This was also the last game of James Hird and coach of 27 years, Kevin Sheedy.

 During a match against the Western Bulldogs in the 2008 NAB Cup, Lucas managed to kick a record 3 Super Goals, which took his career tally to 7, making him the leading super-goal-kicker in the AFL.

 Lucas suffered a knee injury (specifically, a torn cartilage) in the first round of the 2008 season against North Melbourne and was out of action for a number of weeks.
 Along with teammate Dustin Fletcher, Lucas signed a one-year contract in mid-2008.
 He bounced back to play in the second half of the season and kicked an amazing midair soccer goal against Richmond late in the season.

 On 18 August 2009, Lucas announced his immediate retirement from football.

 In 2013, Lucas was inducted into the Essendon Football Club Hall of Fame.
+He has also acted as a player manager for ex-teammate David Zaharakis.